dgzlopes/pulpocon/README.md

 };
 ```

+You can learn more about thresholds [in our docs](https://k6.io/docs/using-k6/thresholds/).

 ### 1.6.
 Import data from a file

 So far, we have been using hard-coded data.
 Let's change that!